 If you’re a regular around here, you already know that I have a thing for bluish-green colors.
 Teal, turquoise, aqua, whatever you want to call it, I love it.
 So this weekend we took the plunge and painted all of our laminate base cabinets teal.
 And I am in love.

 Seriously, when I am in my kitchen I just want to put my arms out to the side and swing around in happy circles.

 How we did it:

 The laminate on our cabinets was peeling, so we were forced to just rip it off in some places, bringing the cabinets right down to the MDF underneath.
-This step isn't really recommended and probably won't be necessary for you.
-Apparently I just have extra destructive children.
+This step isn’t recommended and probably won’t be necessary for you.
+Apparently, I just have extra destructive children.

 Then we primed with Zinsser Bullseye 1-2-3 primer.
-This stuff is great for bonding paint to hard to paint surfaces (like cabinets).
-We've used it on a number of projects and are always happy with it.
+This stuff is great for bonding paint to hard-to-paint surfaces (like cabinets).
+We’ve used it on several projects and are always happy with it.

-We also added new draw pulls and knobs that we bought at the ReStore for only 2 dollars each!
+We also added new draw pulls and knobs that we bought for only 2 dollars each!